simeonpashley/simeonpashley.github.io/_posts/2011-05-12-live-customer-support.md

 **UPDATE:** Our clients with a small number of visitors are using this tool to chat to all of their customers while they're in a buying mood.

-## Understand who’s on your site, make your customers love you, and earn more money.
+## Understand who's on your site, make your customers love you, and earn more money.

 - Want to know who's on your website RIGHT NOW?
 - Want to catch your customers before they abandon their basket?